How to get detergent stains out of clothes

 Detergent is supposed to help remove stains, but sometimes it leaves a mark (or two) of its own.
-If a washing machine is overloaded or detergent is not properly dispensed, it won’t properly dissolve in water – meaning it ends up on your clothes instead.
+If a washing machine is overloaded or detergent is not properly loaded, it won’t properly dissolve in water – meaning it ends up on your clothes instead.

-1) How to get liquid laundry detergent stains out of clothes
+How to get liquid laundry detergent stains out of clothes

 Don’t overstuff the machine – your soiled garment needs room to tumble and agitate so the detergent can work its way out of the fabric.
 After the item is done in the washing machine, pull it out and take a look.
 If the stain is still there, repeat the steps above.
 Don’t dry your shirt until all of the detergent is gone – heat can set the stain.